High Wycombe and Penn Road Cemetery regulations

 Interments

-All notices of interment must be given on the Council's printed form and this notice must be properly completed.
-Responsibility for error therein must rest with the person giving the notice.
+Except on the production of the certificate of a Coroner or Medical Manager of Health that immediate burial is necessary on the grounds of public health, interments shall not take place on Sundays or Public Holidays.
+All notices of interment must be provided on the Council's printed form and this notice must be properly completed.
+Responsibility for error therein rests with the person giving the notice.
 No order shall be taken for an interment in a grave in which the exclusive right of burial is intended to be purchased, unless the name and address of the person to be registered as owner be supplied at the time, upon the same form.

-• in the case of all other types of graves 2 full working day prior to the interment (short notice burials are accepted at the discretion of the Cemetery Officer)
+The Notice of Interment must be delivered to the Manager/Administrator 2 full working days prior to the interment (short notice burials are accepted at the discretion of the Cemeteries Manager) Saturdays, Sundays, and Public Holidays shall not be counted as working days.

-A Certificate from the Registrar of Births and Deaths, a Coroner's Order for Burial or in the case of a still birth a Certificate of the Registrar of Births and Deaths showing that they have registered the stillbirth, or that they have received official notice of the stillbirth, or a Coroner's Order for the burial, must be delivered to the Cemetery Officer, being the person effecting the disposal of the body prior to the interment.
+A Certificate from the Registrar of Births and Deaths, a Coroner's Order for Burial or in the case of a still birth a Certificate of the Registrar of Births and Deaths showing that they have registered the stillbirth, or that they have received official notice of the stillbirth, or a Coroner's Order for the burial, must be delivered to the Cemeteries Manager/Administrator, being the person effecting the disposal of the body prior to the interment.

 Notice for the interment of cremated remains should be accompanied by the Certificate issued by the Crematorium where the cremation took place.
 Buckinghamshire Council will not inter ashes without this certificate.